 read/reference clock acts as the read clock, carrying the clock signal that the

 data separator extracts from the stored clock/data information.
 When there's no

 read in progress, the hard disk drive generates a reference clock signal on the

 read/reference clock line.

-disk drive controls both the read and write data transfer
+the hard disk drive controls both the read and write data transfer rates it

-rates it must, since it has control over its own data
+must, since it has control over its own data encoding scheme.

 The Serial Command Mode

 Five signals on the control cable and one on the data cable communicate

 commands and status information between the controller and the drive: